 Think of your RRSP as a three-step process.

-- Open an RRSP account (if you haven’t done so already) at a bank, credit union, investment firm, or online with a robo-advisor.
+- Open an RRSP account (if you haven’t done so already) at a bank, credit union, investment firm, robo-advisor, or online brokerage account.

 - Contribute to your RRSP (transfer money into it from your chequing account).